instancio/instancio/website/docs/user-guide.md

     .create();
 ```

-A number of built-in generators also support marking values as nullable.
+Some built-in generators also support marking values as nullable using the `nullable()` method.
 As in the previous example, this also applies only to string fields,
 and not, for example, `List<String>`: